 And now, let’s get down to what foods, herbs, spices and other ingredients I rely on!

-Nutritionist’s First Aid Kit: At Home
+Nutritionist’s natural First Aid Kit: At Home

 Our kitchen cupboards are packed with ingredients that support our health!
 In my home, you’ll always find:

-This spicy spice boosts immune system function and increases circulation throughout the body.
+This spicy spice supports immune system function and increases circulation throughout the body.
 It can also can be helpful in healing intestinal inflammation, common in people who suffer from multiple food sensitives, and for pain relief.